Preachers' College | July 17-19, 2019

 Assistant Professor of Preaching and Ministry

 Dr. Kim brings over 10 years of preaching and teaching experience to his role at Gordon-Conwell.
 Most recently, he served as senior pastor of Logos Central Chapel in Denver, CO.
-He was also previously an adjunct professor at Denver Seminary and the youth pastor at Korean Church of Boston in Brookline, MA.
-Dr. Kim is the author of 7 Lessons for New Pastors: Your First Year in Ministry, and Preaching to Second Generation Korean Americans: Towards a Possible Selves Contextual Homiletic.
+Dr. Kim is the author of Preaching with Cultural Intelligence, 7 Lessons for New Pastors, and coeditor of Homiletics and Hermeneutics.